 Greg MacDonald, CEO & Founder, Bathorium

-Here are a few additional retail supply chain considerations that can hinder your growth:
+Here are a few retail supply chain considerations to keep in mind.

 The following manual, outdated processes and limitations can cause you to make common but costly shipping mistakes.